nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 # e.g. sudo pg_ctlcluster 10 main promote
 ```

-If the standby is configured as a secondary database host on the central servers, the servers will automatically reconnect to it.
+If the standby is configured as a secondary database host on the Central Servers, the servers will automatically reconnect to it.
 To avoid a "split-brain" situation, the old master must not be started until it has been reconfigured as a standby.

 See also: https://www.postgresql.org/docs/current/warm-standby-failover.html